 We send the amount directly from our account to a friend's account.

-National borders do not matter for cryptocurrencies - just like for emails.
-It makes no difference whether we send an email to a friend from the next room or from the other end of the world.
-However, even e-mails reach the recipient through intermediaries - e-mail servers that may not work, someone can take over and read our message, impersonate someone or simply collect information about the content we send - just like in traditional banking.
+For cryptocurrencies, national borders do not matter - just like for e-mail.
+It makes no difference whether we send an e-mail to a friend in the next room or from the other side of the world.
+However, even e-mails reach the recipient through intermediaries - mail service servers that may not work, someone can take over and read our message, impersonate someone or simply collect information from the content we send - just like in traditional banking.

 In the case of cryptocurrency transfers, there are simply no intermediaries, it works as if we gave a colleague a banknote.

 We are not logging anywhere, so the failure of any server, technical break of the operator or the bank's failure will not threaten us.
 Nobody will ever restrict us from accessing our account.
 All you need is internet access, and soon this satellite can be delivered to any point on Earth.

 How does blockchain work in practice?

 The balance of our account (as well as all others) is saved in a given blockchain (i.e. the currency database we want to send).

 It also records and fully disclosed all operations (deposits, withdrawals) that have ever been made between all addresses (wallets).

 The number of all coins in circulation is also fully public and predetermined.
 It is also well known how many coins are currently on which wallet.

 Also check: Safe storage of cryptocurrencies